YSHebron/cs140-project2-multigrep/README.md

 are key here.
 For the final output, see `multithreaded.c`.
 A single-threaded version is available as `single.c`.

-A prudent attempt at making a multiprocessing version was also done by earnest study of multiprocess-safety and implementation of interprocess communication constructs such as shared files and shared memory sections (e.g. via `mmap`).
+> A prudent attempt at making a multiprocessing version was also done by earnest study of multiprocess-safety and implementation of interprocess communication constructs such as shared files and shared memory sections (e.g. via `mmap`).
 For the result, see `multiprocess.c`.
-This is almost working, the only issue was in the chain termination of sibling processes.
+This was almost working, the only issue was in the chain termination of sibling processes.

 Main language used was C. Compilation and testing were done through Oracle VirtualBox using CS 140's prebuilt Ubuntu appliance.
 Other tools used include Valgrind for catching memory leaks.